FuseByExample/esb-transactions/README.md

         root@b052efff5a53:/# sed -i 's/^#max_prepared_transactions = 0/max_prepared_transactions = 200/' /var/lib/postgresql/data/postgresql.conf

 5. Restart `fuse-postgresql-server` container.
 Your PostgreSQL database is ready to use.

+        $ docker exec -ti fuse-postgresql-server /bin/bash
+        docker restart fuse-postgresql-server

 ## Building the Example
-In the directory where this README.md file is found, run `mvn clean install` to build the example.
+In the $PROJECT_HOME directory, run `mvn clean install` to build the example.

 ## Running the Example
 We will refer to the directory that contains your Fuse ESB installation as `$ESB_HOME`.

 ### Configuring additional users
 Before we can start Fuse ESB, we have to make sure we configure a user we can use later on to connect to the embedded message broker and send messages to a queue.
-Edit the `$ESB_HOME/etc/users.properties` file and add a line that says:
+Edit the c file and add a line that says:

     admin=admin,Administrator